Summary

 Final Demand Notice

-Your original letter of demand may have gone unseen or still be sitting on someone’s desk to action.
+Your original letter of demand may have gone unseen or still be sitting on someone’s desk waiting for action.
 By sending a final demand notice, you can potentially avoid the additional costs of escalating the matter to court.

 Legal Action